AguaClara/horizontal_filtration-DEPRECATED/Horizontal Filtration Spring 2018.md

 #### Experiment: 1" and 1/8"
 1. First a mock filter was constructed using a 1" clear PVC pipe; in this pipe an angle hole was drilled at 45 degrees from the vertical around 5 inches from the top of the pipe.
 Into this hole, a small length of 1/8" tubing cut on one end to an angle of 45 degrees was inserted and glued.
 See Figure 1 above for an image of the apparatus.
-2. Dry sand was poured from the top into the apparatus to if dry sand would move up the outlet tube when the sand level was two inches above the angled outlet.
+2. Dry sand was poured from the top into the apparatus to see if dry sand would move up the outlet tube when the sand level was two inches above the angled outlet.
 It did not.
 3. An additional 500g of sand were poured in increments of 100g, this corresponded with an additional height of about 1.5ft in the 1" pipe.
 At no point did dry sand enter into the outlet tube.
 4. Water was then slowly added into original amount of sand, during this process water carried sand into the first inch of the outlet tube.
 5. Pumps were checked for proper flow rate to get proper water velocity in the outlet tube as corresponding to the outlet diameter and speed required for backwash and operation speed.
-The body of the filter was moving at a speed required for backwash and the outlet pull was at the speed required during operation as that should be the maximum velocity experienced in the filter shelves.
+The water within the body of the filter was moving at a speed required for backwash and the outlet pull was at the speed required during operation as that should be the maximum velocity experienced in the filter shelves.
 6.Water was then pumped through the very wet sand.
 Sand moved around 3 inches up the length of the outlet tube.
 Preferential flow paths were observed as the apparatus was tilted.

 <div class="alert alert-block alert-danger">
 Check formatting

-In Step 5 it says that the body of the filter was moving, which is probably not what you mean to say.
+~In Step 5 it says that the body of the filter was moving, which is probably not what you mean to say.
 </div>

 #### Experiment: 1" and 3/4"